 5 Ways to Make a Usually Boring Meeting More Exciting

-Meetings are an inevitable part of business.
+Meetings are an inevitable part of a business.
 You share information, brainstorm ideas, generate solutions and create processes and systems.
 The problem is, many of these meetings are painfully boring, which means that the people who are attending have their brains tuned out.

 If people aren't paying attention and focused, the meeting is just a waste of everyone's time.
 How can you make boring meetings more exciting so that they accomplish something?
 Here are 5 practical tips:

 Yes, this is like telling people to throw their children into the wolves' den before coming to the meeting.
 People will insist that they must have their phones—after all, an emergency could occur.
 Yes.
 The world could come to an end during your quarterly planning meeting, but it's unlikely.

 The problem with today's technology is that it allows you to focus on what is not in front of you—the meeting.
 The funny thing is, if people were face to face with the people they were texting during your meeting, they'd be texting someone else.
 Phones stay at desks.

 Without the phone, two things happen during your meeting.
 You're forced to stay in the present and downtime is spent communicating with the other participants.
 Why is that important?
 Because you'll find your meetings are more interesting when you know your colleagues.

 How do you get to know them?
 By talking to them.
 What do you do when you have your phone?
 You don't talk to the new people.